With such a short summer in Stockholm, it’s no wonder locals flock to the rooftops to soak up every last inch of sunlight.

 As the name suggests, this hotel is twinned with a winery in Tuscany and even has its own wine shop, so be sure to try a glass of the house Winery Red.
 The heated pool is for guests only, but if you’re feeling like you want to splurge (special occasion?), you can book a day room.
 Anyone can book a superior room from 11am to 9pm for around 800 SEK, which includes room access, bathrobes, slippers and sweet swimming in the rooftop pool.

 Once a slaughterhouse, Slakthuset reopened in 2015 with a wildly popular dancefloor – and its electronic beats have barely stopped since.
 This classic roof terrace boasts 600 sq m of wooden deck, with unbeatable views of the Globen arena.
-Come for the cocktails, then stay for the music (it goes on until the wee hours).
-Open Friday & Saturday 10pm–3am.
+Come for the cocktails, then stay for the music events (they go on until the wee hours).
+The roof terrace is open Tuesday–Saturday 4pm–10pm: check here for the music events schedules.

 Långholmsgatan 15 B